Edge densities of drawings of graphs with one forbidden cell: Quasiplanar and 3 0 -Free Drawings

-\begin{construction} For infinitely many values of $n$, there is a simple graph on $n$ vertices and $8n - 28$ edges that admits a non-homotopic drawing without \threezero-cells. \end{construction} \begin{proof} Let $n \geq 14$ be even and start with the \threezero-free drawing from \cref{con:simple_nh_quasiplanar}.
+\begin{construction} For infinitely many values of $n$, there is a simple graph on $n$ vertices and $8n - 28$ edges that admits a non-homotopic drawing without \threezero-cells. \end{construction} \begin{proof} Let $n \geq 14$ be even and start with the non-homotopic quasiplanar and hence also \threezero-free drawing from \cref{con:simple_nh_quasiplanar}.
 We will reuse the notation established there.
-For any vertex $v$ on $C_{\rm out}$, we draw an edge from~$v$ to~$v'_{+3}$ that first moves through the space between $C_{\rm in}$ and $C_{\rm out}$, crosses $C_{\rm in}$ in $v'_{+1} v'_{+2}$ and then passes through the interior of $C_{\rm in}$.
-The resulting drawing is shown in \cref{fig:nh_threezero_free} (Bottom).
+For any vertex $v$ on~$C_{\rm out}$, we draw an edge from~$v$ to~$v'_{+3}$ that first moves through the space between $C_{\rm in}$ and $C_{\rm out}$, crosses $C_{\rm in}$ in $v'_{+1} v'_{+2}$, and then passes through the interior of $C_{\rm in}$.
+This process adds $\frac{n}{2}$ edges, none of which are parallel to each other or previous edges.
+Therefore, we obtain a drawing of a simple graph with the claimed density.
+The resulting $\Gamma$ is shown in \cref{fig:nh_threezero_free} (Bottom).

-Checking along the paths of the newly added edges, it can be verified that the drawing remains \threezero-free.
-Note that this process adds $\frac{n}{2}$ edges, none of which are parallel to each other or previous edges.
-Therefore, we obtain the claimed density. \end{proof}
+Note that $\Gamma$ is not quasiplanar as it contains triples of pairwise crossing edges (see again \cref{fig:nh_threezero_free} (Bottom)).
+However, checking the cells along the paths of the newly added edges, it can be verified that the construction preserves \threezero-freeness.
+Similarly, one can check that none of the lenses introduced by the new edges is empty, and so $\Gamma$ also remains non-homotopic. \end{proof}

+Finally, we consider simple \threezero-free drawings.
+In this setting, Ackerman and Tardos mention that a $7n - \mathcal{O}(1)$ lower bound can be obtained by taking a subdrawing of their construction in \cite[Theorem 4]{ackerman_quasiplanar}.
+However, they neither specify nor optimize the constant term.
+Doing so, we obtain a lower bound of $7n-30$, almost matching the $7n-20$ upper bound by Ackerman and Tardos.

+\begin{construction} For infinitely many values of $n$, there is a simple $n$-vertex graph with $7n - 30$ edges that admits a simple \threezero-free drawing. \end{construction} \begin{proof} Fix $m \geq 3$ and start with an $m \times 3$-grid of hexagons on $8m + 6$ vertices, each hexagon containing a straight-line drawing of $K_6 \setminus e$ where the vertical diagonal is missing (see \cref{fig:no_threezero_simple_dense}, left).
+Identify opposite vertices along the side of the grid of length $m$ to obtain the surface of a cylinder whose top and bottom boundary contain six vertices each.
+This leaves us with $n \coloneqq 6m + 6$ vertices, which we group into $2m+2$ layers of three vertices each, labeled from top to bottom, see \cref{fig:no_threezero_simple_dense}, middle.
+The vertices on the boundary are those in layers $1$ and $2$ (top boundary), and $2m+1$ and $2m+2$ (bottom boundary).
+All vertices in layers $3,\ldots,2m$ currently have degree $11$, while the vertices in layers $2$ and $2m+1$ have degree $9$ and those in layers $1$ and $2m+2$ degree $4$.
+Note that, so far, the drawing is \threezero-free.

+Now, add long edges as depicted in \cref{fig:no_threezero_simple_dense}, middle.
+Every vertex gains one edge to a neighboring layer and one edge each to a layer three above and below (if those layers exist).

+This increases the degree of the vertices on layers $4,\ldots,2m-1$ by $3$ and the remaining vertex degrees by $2$.
+After adding a triangle on layer $1$ and $2m+2$, we arrive at the final drawing $\Gamma$ (see \cref{fig:no_threezero_simple_dense}, right).
+Grouping layers with the same vertex degrees, we find that the number of edges in~$\Gamma$ is